University of the Republic of San Marino

-The University of the Republic of San Marino (in Italian: Università degli Studi della Repubblica di San Marino) is a university based in the Republic of San Marino.
+The University of the Republic of San Marino (in Italian: Università degli Studi della Repubblica di San Marino) is a public research university in the Republic of San Marino.
 It was created in 1985, but it started its activities with the Scuola Superiore di Studi Storici.

 Organization

 Following the academic reorganization which took place in 2014 after the approval the same year of new framework legislation on academic education in San Marino, the university has been divided in 3 departments: